 GSP will conduct its annual fundraiser, 68 Hour Volleyball, from 6 p.m.
 Thursday to 2 p.m.
 Sunday.

 68 Hour Volleyball began in 2012, and has taken place annually since 2016.
 The money from this year’s event will go toward benefiting Abilene ISD Homeless Teens.
-The men of Gamma Sigma Phi were founded in 1968, so they play volleyball for 68 hours straight in Moody Coliseum, except during Chapel on Friday, during which they played in Gym D.
+The men of Gamma Sigma Phi were founded in 1968, so they play volleyball for 68 hours straight in Moody Coliseum, except during Chapel on Friday, during which they will play in Gym D.

 Chris McLeod, junior animal science major from Tyler, said the event is a really good opportunity to give back to the Abilene community.
 The clothing and school supply donations help take away a barrier from the homeless teens for them to be able to go to school and get out of their situation.